 Awards are subject to the following general policies:

-- The Offer of Financial Assistance has been based on the documented financial information you submitted.
+- The Financial Aid Award Letter has been based on the documented financial information you submitted.
 It is your responsibility to inform the Financial Aid Office if your reported information changes in any way during the academic year.

 - The Financial Aid Office reserves the right on behalf of the University to review and cancel an award at any time because of changes in the student's financial or academic program or status, or because of the recipient's failure to observe the general requirements as stated in the University Catalog.

 - Recipients of financial assistance from the University are to notify the Financial Aid Office of any other scholarships, grants or loans extended to them from sources outside the University.

 - Student Housing policies are explained in full in the Catalog.
 Students must have permission to move off campus.
 If a student does so without permission, the student will be charged full room and board for that semester.
 Students who are given permission to move off campus may have their financial assistance adjusted.

 - It is the policy of the University to disburse one-half of the financial aid award to the student account (excluding Federal Work-Study and estimated aid) at the beginning of each semester.
 Awards are disbursed on or before the date charges are added to your account as long as all documentation is complete.
 After that date, awards are disbursed to student accounts on a bi-weekly basis.

 - Students receiving University financial assistance (i.e. CLU Grants, CLU Scholarships, etc.) are required to be full-time students (12 credits or more per semester).
 Students who are less than full-time are eligible for reduced Federal and State Grants (i.e. Pell Grant, Cal Grant, etc.) and are not eligible for University aid.

 - Any commitment of State or Federal funds is tentative and contingent upon subsequent legislative or congressional appropriation and actual receipt of funds by CLU.